saulbaizman/saulbaizman/README.md

 Hi!
-My name is Saul Baizman, and I'm an interactive designer, creative coder, design educator, and consultant based in Somerville, Massachusetts.
+My name is Saul Baizman, and I'm an interactive designer, creative coder, and consultant based in Somerville, Massachusetts.

 ## websites